wmglab-duke/ascent/docs/source/S8-JSON-file-parameter-guide.md

     explicitly.
 Note: if `deform_ratio` = 0, no changes to the nerve boundary will occur, but the physics system will ensure the requirements in `"boundary_separation"` are met.

-    `“plot”`: The value (Boolean) determines whether the program will generate output plots of sample morphology.
-If true, plots are generated, if false, no plots are generated

-    `“plot_folder”`: The value (Boolean) describes plotting behavior (if enabled).
-    If true, plots are generated in the folder samples/<sample_index>/plots, if false, plots will pop up in a window.

     `“Morphology”`: This JSON Object is used to store information about the area and best-fit ellipse information of the nerve and fascicles (outer and inners).
 The user does not set values to these JSON structures, but